Coder-Nicki/Final-Project/README.md

 -	As a parent/student I want the application to be easily accessible and viewable on a mobile or tablet device as well as a computer screen.

 # Wireframes

+The final project does not exactly match the wireframes due to time constraints at the end of the project.
+The main logo is not centered on page, but to the left side.
+Their was difficulty on getting it to sit half on/half off the header bar and dynamically moving on different screen sizes.
+The final project is just styled in 'desktop mode', so there may be glitches in usage on a mobile device.
+However, these have been limited where possible.
+The copyright footer was also not implemented, but will be in the near future.
+It was not essential for the functionality of the application.
+The colour scheme is brown and greens to indicate nature.
+In the future, a photo header will be implemented to create a more sophisticated feel for the site.

 ## Landing Page
 ![HomeReader landing page](docs/wireframes/landing.png)